dsu-arl/base-go-programming-dojo/input-and-output/variables/DESCRIPTION.md

 ```

 1. Open a new VSCode Workspace environment and open the folder "/home/hacker/Documents".
-2. Create a new file with the file extension `.go`.
-3. Write the Go code to print the text 'Hello World!'.
+2. Modify the Go code to print a string, signed integer, and boolean value to the screen.
-4. Open a terminal in VSCode to build and run your code with the commands `go build yourFile.go` and `./yourFile`.
+3. Open a terminal in VSCode to build and run your code with the commands `go build main.go` and `./main`.
-5. Verify your solution by running the command `cd /challenge` and `./verify yourFile.go yourFile`.
+4. Verify your solution by running the command `cd /challenge` and `./verify main`.
-    - `yourFile.go` must be the *source code* for your Go program.
     - `yourFile` must be the built Go program executable.